oracle-livelabs/database-maa/zdm-physical-offline/source-db-provision/source-db-provision.md

 12. Take a note of the Public IP address of the compute instance which will used in later labs to access the source database system.

+13. Please refer the value of RACPASSWORD variable in file /u01/ocidb/params.ini for SYS,SYSTEM,PDBADMIN and SYSMAN password.

 You may now **proceed to the next lab**.